hoangduytran/blender-manual/manual/sculpt_paint/sculpting/introduction/visibility_masking_face_sets.rst

 Parts of the mesh can be hidden in Sculpt Mode.
 Because hidden faces cannot be sculpted, hiding makes it easier to isolate what you want to work on.
-Hiding geometry als improves the viewport performance.
+Hiding geometry also improves the viewport performance.

 Hiding is shared between all modes, except Object Mode (i.e. hiding/showing of faces in one mode will hide the same faces in other modes too).

 Unlike :doc:`Selection Masking </sculpt_paint/selection_visibility>` in other painting modes, Sculpt Mode primarily uses Masks and Face Sets to easily control the mesh visibility and which faces can currently be edited.
 The exception is the :ref:`Clipping Region <clipping_region>`, which can be used in any mode.

 The most common shortcuts are :kbd:`H` to isolate the face set under the cursor (or show everything) and :kbd:`Shift-H` to hide the face set under the cursor.

 :ref:`Inverting the visibility <bpy.ops.sculpt.face_set_change_visibility>` and :ref:`showing all <sculpt_show_all>`
 is also available in the :kbd:`W` pie menu.

 .. seealso::